-Extensive inter-team calibration exercises were conducted prior to this research, with field personnel from all four regions working together and concurrently applying the methodology at the same field sites within each of the four regions.
-The intercalibration training documented an average error rate among field teams of ± 9 points for index scores and ± 6 points for attribute scores (Sutula et al. 2008a,b).
+Extensive inter-team calibration exercises were conducted prior to this research, with field personnel from all four regions jointly applying the methodology at field sites within each of the four regions.
+The intercalibration training documented an average error rate among field teams of ± 6 points for attribute scores and ± 9 points for index scores (Sutula et al. 2008a,b).
 The variability in condition as measured by the standard error of the mean for index and attribute scores was generally much less (approximately 3%).
-Thus, intra-regional differences of 10 points or more for index scores and 7 points or more for attribute scores among regions were considered to be significant.
+Thus, differences in CRAM index and attribute scores of 10 points or more among regions were considered to be significant.